mirage/ocaml-openflow/README.md

 + `PACKET_IN`, representing the forwarding of a packet to the controller, whether through an explicit action corresponding to a flow match, or simply as the default when flow match is found.
++ `FLOW_REMOVED`, i.e., representing the switch notification regarding the
+  removal of a flow from the flow table.
++ `FLOW_STATS_REPLY`, i.e., represents the replies transmitted by the switch after a flow_stats_req.
++ `AGGR_FLOW_STATS_REPLY`, i.e., representing the reply transmitted by the switch to an aggr_flow_stats_req.
++ ` DESC_STATS_REPLY`, i.e., representing the reply of a switch to desc_stats
+  request.
++ `PORT_STATS_REPLY`, i.e., representing the replt of a switch to a port_stats
+  request providing port level counter and the state of the switch.
++ `TABLE_STATS_REPLY`, i.e., representing the reply of a switch to a table_stats request.
++ `PORT_STATUS_REPLY`, i.e., representing the notification send by the switch when the state of a port of the switch is changed.

 The controller state is mutable and modelled as:

 + A list of callbacks per event, each taking the current state, the originating datapath, and the event;
 + Mappings from switch (`datapath_id`) to a Mirage communications channel (`Channel.t`); and
-+ Mappings from channel (`endhost` comprising an IPv4 address and port) tp datapath (`datapath_id`).

 The main work of the controller is carried out in `process_of_packet` which processes each received packet within the context given by the current state of the switch: this is where the OpenFlow state machine is implemented.

-The controller entry point is via the `listen` function which effectively creates a receiving channel to parse OpenFlow packets, and pass them to `process_of_packet` which handles a range of standard protocol-level interactions, e.g., `ECHO_REQ`, `FEATURES_RESP`, generating Mirage events as appropriate.
-Specifically, `controller` is passed as callback to `Channel.listen`, and recursively evaluates `echo` to read the incoming packet and pass it to `process_of_packet`.
+The controller entry point is via the `listen`, `local_connect` or `connect` function which effectively creates a receiving channel to parse OpenFlow packets, and pass them to `process_of_packet` which handles a range of standard protocol-level interactions, e.g., `ECHO_REQ`, `FEATURES_RESP`, generating Mirage events as appropriate.
+Specifically, `controller` is passed as callback to the respective connection method, and recursively evaluates `read_packet` to read the incoming packet and pass it to `process_of_packet`.

 [nox]: http://noxrepo.org/

-switch.ml
+Openflow.Switch.Ofswitch
 ---------

-__N.B.__ _This is unwritten as yet, awaiting the new device model being applied to the network stack._

-An OpenFlow _switch_ or _datapath_ consists of one or more _flow tables_, a
+An OpenFlow _switch_ or _datapath_ consists of a _flow table_, a _group table_
-_group table_ (in later versions, not supported in v1.0.0), and a _secure
-channel_ back to the controller.
+(in later versions, not supported in v1.0.0), and a _channel_ back to the controller.
 Communication over the channel is via the OpenFlow protocol, and is how the controller manages the switch.

 In short, each table contains flow entries consisting of _match fields_, _counters_, and _instructions_ to apply to packets.
 Starting with the first